delan/www.azabani.com/_posts/2015-06-13-triple-fault.md

 by Eli Lilly.
-Khan et al. (2007) found that "escitalopram has better tolerability and comparable efficacy relative to duloxetine", but I take most studies about antidepressants with a flagfall grain of salt anyway, especially given their durations generally being very short.
+Khan et al. (2007) found that "escitalopram has better tolerability and comparable efficacy relative to duloxetine", but I take most studies about antidepressants with a flagfall grain of salt anyway, especially when they tend to span very short durations.

 The first time I switched to duloxetine, I did so abruptly on the advice of my doctor, even though I raised concerns that switching from